Arturo Umberto Illia: Foreign trade and balance of payments

 Due to record agricultural exports, Argentina enjoyed a substantial current account surplus during Illia's presidency.
 The country penetrated new markets such as Italy, Japan, and the Eastern Bloc, and started exporting industrial products, including a small but symbolically important number of motor vehicles to Paraguay, Ecuador, and Guatemala.
 Illia promoted regional integration with Latin American Free Trade Association (LAFTA) members, issuing Decree 1188 in February 1965 to allow increased imports of auto parts in exchange for compensatory exports to the same countries.

 However, Argentina's balance of payments were burdened by the country's external debt.
-Although Illia reduced external debt from USD $3.4 billion to USD $2.7 billion, annual servicing costs remained high and were equivalent to 40% of annual exports.
-Scheduled repayments caused Argentina's foreign reserves to fall from USD $280 million in 1963 to only USD $70 million in 1965, requiring negotiations with the Paris Club group of creditors to refinance and defer payments.
+Although Illia reduced external debt from US$3.4 billion to US$2.7 billion, annual servicing costs remained high and were equivalent to 40% of annual exports.
+Scheduled repayments caused Argentina's foreign reserves to fall from US$280 million in 1963 to only US$70 million in 1965, requiring negotiations with the Paris Club group of creditors to refinance and defer payments.
 Resolution of Argentina's balance of payments issues were complicated by Illia's strained relationship with the International Monetary Fund and the World Bank.
 During his election campaign, Illia had denounced the IMF in particular as an economic intruder and refused a meeting with IMF officials upon assuming office.

 Relations with the Inter-American Development Bank were more constructive.
-The Inter-American Development Bank granted Illia's government a USD $92.6 million credit for development and educational projects shortly after his inauguration in October 1963, and in early 1965 the Bank approved USD $30 million in funding for Argentine industry.
+The Inter-American Development Bank granted Illia's government a US$92.6 million credit for development and educational projects shortly after his inauguration in October 1963, and in early 1965 the Bank approved US$30 million in funding for Argentine industry.